tymyrddin/red-reverse/source/docs/binary/elf.md

 The `sh_addr`, `sh_offset`, and `sh_size` fields describe the virtual address, file offset (in bytes from the start of the file), and size (in bytes) of the section, respectively.

 The linker sometimes needs to know at which addresses particular pieces of code and data will end up at runtime to do relocations.
 The `sh_addr` field provides this information.
-Sections that aren’t intended to be loaded into virtual memory when setting up the process have an `sh_addr` value of zero.
+Sections that aren't intended to be loaded into virtual memory when setting up the process have an `sh_addr` value of zero.

 ### sh_link